mattmaniak/tales_of_soplicowo/docs/game/game_design_document.md

 ## <a id='accessibility'></a>Accessibility
 Each in-game feedback is expressed via at least two sensitive events, eg. dialogues use subtitles and narrator, enemies distraction - some character outline and a proper sound.
 Visual effects change it's shape, not color only to provide meaningful experience also for color-blind people.
 Most of the information is shown using mix of various visual and sound effects.
 Also the game should support at least custom mappings for: keyboard + mouse and Xbox, PlayStation pads.
 Game controls should be as much analogue as possible, eg. triggers on pads.
 The game should contain full colorblind-friendly only visuals optionally.

+Context subtitles [jazz music in backround].

+## <a id='miscellaneous'></a>Miscellaneous
+- Easter eggs?
+- Some kind of metagame?
+- Negative emotions per contrast?
+- Gameplay aided by Jacek/Robak.
+- The game should contain verisimilitude.
+- Convert this doc to a future tense!